geki-yaba/ayatana-indicator-updatenotifier/README.md

 script to run on session startup, and it will check for updates every hour.

-The command to run the update check and interval thereof is configurable in the source code.
+The command to run the update check and interval thereof is configurable in the source code and cron jobs.
 Text to display in notification pop-up is also configurable.

 This is intended for desktop environments like XFCE or MATE that don't have a native PackageKit update watcher.